Azure/communication-ui-library/packages/react-composites/review/react-composites.api.md

 //
 // @public (undocumented)
 export const ChatProvider: (props: ChatProviderProps & ErrorHandlingProps) => JSX.Element;

+// Warning: (ae-forgotten-export) The symbol "ChatUIState" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "ChatClientState" needs to be exported by the entry point index.d.ts
+//
+// @public (undocumented)
+export type ChatState = ChatUIState & ChatClientState;

 // Warning: (ae-forgotten-export) The symbol "ChatThreadProviderProps" needs to be exported by the entry point index.d.ts
 //